 Housed in the McClung University Center, the bookstore not only sources textbooks and supplies for academic purposes on campus, but also carries a wide array of Christian books, Bibles, music and WBU apparel.
 In addition, the store offers a variety of gifts, collectibles, and home decor options, and features a wedding and baby registry.

-Beginning in the fall with football, swimming, wrestling, volleyball and soccer and then continuing through late spring with baseball and track and field, Wayland fields a number of competitive athletic teams.
+Beginning in the fall with football, wrestling, volleyball and soccer and then continuing through late spring with baseball and track and field, Wayland fields a number of competitive athletic teams.